matteobenigni/Projects/project1/README.md

 # Summary

 This program offers two financial calculators for the user: investment and home loan.

+# Table of contents

-- It imports necessary libraries and modules and uses time.sleep() method for better user experience.
+1. It imports necessary libraries and modules and uses time.sleep() method for better user experience.
-- A menu is printed to explain the options available.
+2. A menu is printed to explain the options available.
-- Messages are printed using a for loop method that prints each letter for each message in sequence.
+3. Messages are printed using a for loop method that prints each letter for each message in sequence.
-- A while loop is used to handle incorrect input.
+4. A while loop is used to handle incorrect input.
-- If the user selects investment, the program calculates potential returns based on the initial investment amount, expected rate of return, and investment period.
+5. If the user selects investment, the program calculates potential returns based on the initial investment amount, expected rate of return, and investment period.
-- If the user selects home loan, the program calculates monthly repayments based on loaned amount, interest rate, and mortgage duration.
+6. If the user selects home loan, the program calculates monthly repayments based on loaned amount, interest rate, and mortgage duration.
-- The program prompts the user to enter the required information for each calculator, and outputs the calculated results.
+7. The program prompts the user to enter the required information for each calculator, and outputs the calculated results.

 # Installation process